 All insulated parts should be checked for damage.
-Any dust or dirt should be removed by air or wiped with a clean lintless cloth.
-The lead support moldings are polyester glass and occasionally have some resin rich cracks or crazing develop.
-These do not indicate defective material and should not cause concern.
+Any dust or dirt should be removed by air or wiped with a clean lintless cloth saturated with an oil-free solvent.
+This is important because dirt and dust can accumulate and, with moisture, can place the circuit breaker in jeopardy, dielectrically.
+The lead support moldings are basically polyester glass and occasionally have some resin rich cracks or crazing develop but these do not indicate defective material and should not cause concern.